OpenBMB/UltraEval/README.md

 # News!

+- \[2024.2.1\] MiniCPM has been released🔥🔥🔥, using UltraEval as its evaluation framework!
-- \[2023.11.23\]We open sourced the UltraEval evaluation framework and published the first version of the list.🔥🔥🔥
+- \[2023.11.23\] We open sourced the UltraEval evaluation framework and published the first version of the list.🔥🔥🔥

 # Overview
 UltraEval is an open-source framework for evaluating the capabilities of foundation models, providing a suite of lightweight, easy-to-use evaluation systems that support the performance assessment of mainstream LLMs.
 Its main features are as follows: